Our objectives

 Participation:

-- ALF operations are open to UK regulated banks which face formal restrictions on engaging in interest-bearing activity and which are able to submit the necessary liquidity data to enable the accurate and timely calculation of their deposit amount
+- ALF operations are open to UK regulated banks that face formal restrictions on engaging in interest-bearing activity and can submit the necessary liquidity data to allow the accurate and timely calculation of their deposit amount

 - ALF operations are subject to the ALF documentation